sleibrock/Randombrot/README.md

 * Tweepy 3.5
 * Virtualenv (if you don't have sudo access)

-Additional Python dependencies are listed in requirements.txt.
+Additional Python dependencies are listed in _requirements.txt_.